tarunbatra/tarunbatra.github.io/source/_posts/How-to-choose-between-Kafka-and-RabbitMQ.md

 Kafka provides exactly-once delivery between producer to the broker using idempotent producers (`enable.idempotence=true`).
 Exactly-once message delivery to the consumers is more complex.
 It is achieved at consumers end by using transactions API and only reading messages belonging to committed transactions (`isolation.level=read_committed`).
 To truly achieve this, consumers would need to avoid non-idempotent processing of messages in case a transaction has to be aborted, which is not always possible. **So, Kafka transactions are not very useful in my opinion.**

 In RabbitMQ, exactly-once delivery is not supported due to the combination of complex routing and the push-based delivery.
-Generally, it's recommended to use at-lease-once delivery with idempotent consumers.
+Generally, it's recommended to use at-least-once delivery with idempotent consumers.

 <sub><em>
 NOTE: Kafka Streams is an example of truely idempotent system, which it achieves by eliminating non-idempotent operations in a transaction.
 It, however is out of the scope of this article.
 I recommend reading ["Enabling Exactly-Once in Kafka Streams" by Confluent][kafka-streams-blog] if you want to dig in it further.